SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 a function with no parameters that returns a string.

-You get the same behavior of delayed evaluation when you pass a closure as an argument to a function:
+You get the same behavior of delayed evaluation when you pass a closure as an argument to a function.

 .. testcode:: autoclosures-function